Some Kanye fans paid $200 to get his new album. They’re still waiting

 — Jay Shah (@TheJayShah3) February 22, 2022

 Some fans took to Twitter to complain, while others begged West to release the album on streaming platforms like Spotify.
 Of course, West’s fans are used to delays and chaotic album drops.
-His 2016 album “The Life of Pablo” was delayed by four days, and his most recent album “Donda” came out 13 months after West expected.
+His 2016 album “The Life of Pablo” was delayed four days, and his most recent album “Donda” came out 13 months after West first teased about its release.